aharoJ/config/fullstack dev/fullstack/full stack dev.md

 ### Phases
-inception phase
+inception phase:
+- [ ] basic idea

-elaboration phase
+elaboration phase:

-The planning and modeling activities of the generic process model. evolution
+- [ ] evolution

-elicitation phase
+elicitation phase:
-end goal
+- [ ] end goal

-Negotiation Phase
+Negotiation Phase :
-rank (priority) requirements
+- [ ] rank (priority) requirements

-construction phase
+construction phase:
-Is identical to the construction activity defined for the generic software process.
+- [ ] Is identical to the construction activity defined for the generic software process.

-transition phase
+transition phase:
-Encompasses the latter stages of the generic construction activity and the first part of the generic deployment (delivery and feedback) activity.
+- [ ] Encompasses the latter stages of the generic construction activity and the first part of the generic deployment (delivery and feedback) activity.